vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 alternatively as the Kộta era.
 A number of inscrip

 · It is also established that the astronomical Kaliyuga- tions bearing dates in the Krta era have been found in reckoning is a pure astronomical fiction created for facilita Rajasthan, and the earliest of them goes back to the ting the Hindu :astronomical caloulations and was designed year 282 of the Krta era (The Nandsa Yupa inscription to be correct only for 499 A.D.
 This Kali-rockoning described by Prof. Altekar, Epigraphia Indica, Vol. cannot be earlier than the date when the Hindu scientific XXVII, p.
 225).
-Siddhantas really came into boing.
+Siddhāntas really came into boing.
 As this conclusion

 From these evidences, it has been concluded by cannot but be true, no Sanskrit work or epigraphic